wvsandwijk/testrepo/Docs/Clear-HPiLOIML.md

 The object may also contain the userid and password required to access the iLO.
 A range of iLO IPs can also be provided in the same string.
 IPv6 values for IP address can be used on iLO3 firmware version 1.70 and later and also on iLO4 firmware version 1.40 and later.
-Following are examples of server parameters:
+Following are examples of Server parameters:

 Example 1.
 $serverSet1 = "81.2.84.150"